aubreymoore/ALBI-345/blog/lab-21-02/index.md

 # First Collecting Experience

-Will collect one or two insects (adults only; no soft-bodied specimens), kill them, pin them, and label them.
+To get started, we will collect one or two insects (adults only; no soft-bodied specimens), kill them, pin them, and label them.

 # Using iNaturalist